CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	Allowed as direct command and in program mode.

-The DIR command displays a directory of all programs and files stored on the diskette on the screen.
+The :guilabel:`DIR` command displays a directory of all programs and files stored on the diskette on the screen.

 The listing includes file type and file name.